Chamomile and Parsley Remedy for an Absence of Menstruation

 (Of course, we’re not talking about pregnancy.)

-The possible reasons behind it include the following:
+The possible reasons behind it include:

 - Polycystic Ovary Syndrome (PCOS): the ovaries do not produce eggs.